Thailand Travel Advice: Why You Should Ignore Scary News Media Warnings

 Whilst I don’t want to sugar-coat those awful occasions where travellers have been caught up in bad situations, especially those that have ended in tragic deaths, the reality is these sad occurrences are rare.
 32.59 million tourists visited Thailand in 2016 alone, and the majority will have enjoyed an incident-free trip.

-Don’t let newspapers dictate where you travel
+Don’t let newspapers give you Thailand travel advice

 Official travel advice for visiting any country in the world can and should be sought directly from your government.
 This is the gov.uk site in the UK, smarttraveller.gov.au for Australia, and travel.gov.state in the US (sorry if you’re not reading this from one of those locations – just Google “government travel advice” and yours should pop up).